oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 **Tenant Level Authorization**

 The policies and groups defined at the tenant level will provide access to administrators and authorized users, to manage or view resources across the entire tenancy.
-Tenant level authorization will be granted to tenant administrators only.
+Tenant-level authorization will be granted to tenant administrators only.

 These policies follow the recommendations of the [CIS Oracle Cloud Infrastructure Foundations Benchmark v1.2.0, recommendations 1.1, 1.2, 1.3](https://www.cisecurity.org/cis-benchmarks).